Keluaa/ArmonBenchmark/README.md

  - `make_sub_script`: create a Slurm batch script.
 Defaults to true.
  - `one_job_per_cell`: make one job step per cell count.
 Useful for energy measurements.
 Defaults to false.
  - `one_script_per_step`: split all job steps into separate batch scripts.
 Defaults to false.
- - `modules`: extra modules to load at the start of the job
+ - `modules`: modules to load at the start of the job.
+Defaults to (`cuda, hwloc, mpi, cmake/3.22.2`).

 #### Slurm options